DivyaniThota/WeatherMaster/README.md

 TECHNOLOGIES USED:
 ---
-Xcode
+* Xcode

-Swift
+* Swift

-UIKit
+* UIKit

-OpenWeather API
+* OpenWeather API

 FEATURES:
 ---
 Designed with dark mode support and vector assets.
 Utilizes UITextField for user input.
-Integrates with OpenWeather API using URLSession for HTTP requests.
+Integrates with OpenWeather API by making HTTP requests using URLSession.
 Employs JSONDecoder for parsing the JSON data into Swift objects.
 Leverages CoreLocation to obtain GPS coordinates.